 Prompted by World War II, the United States adopted the practice nationwide once again.
 Then, from 1945 to 1966, there was no federal law, and states did what they wanted, creating lots of confusion for railroads and broadcasters, until the 1966 move to standardize time zones.

 In "Seize the Daylight: The Curious and Contentious Story of Daylight Saving Time," David Prerau explains some of the arguments in favor of moving clocks, essentially helping us get home at the end of the day before dark.

 How to adjust

-Adjusting back to Standard Time in the fall is usually easier than the spring switch, since you are gaining an extra hour of sleep.
-But early-risers face dark mornings, and we all see the sun set earlier.
-Some people find themselves falling asleep earlier at night and waking up before they’ve had enough sleep, notes Robert Rosenberg, DO, FCCP, medical director of the Sleep Disorders Center of Prescott Valley and author of "Sleep Soundly Every Night, Feel Fantastic Every Day."
+The fall adjustment is easiest because we gain an extra hour of sleep.
+It’s similar to flying west into a later time zone.
+People vary quite a bit in how the change affects them, with most people adjusting after a day.
+Early-risers face dark mornings, and we all see the sun set earlier.
+You might fall asleep earlier at night and wake up before you feel rested, or have a hard time getting up, notes Robert Rosenberg, DO, FCCP, medical director of the Sleep Disorders Center of Prescott Valley and author of "Sleep Soundly Every Night, Feel Fantastic Every Day."

 Christopher Nystuen, MD, MBA